 Our teachers and staff do not just teach but are role models of Christian values and living.
 As mature Christian educators they are called to be One Body.
 We recognize the gift each person is to this community of faith.
 We sincerely support one another in difficulty, encourage one another in weakness, and challenge one another in growth.

-Holy Days are full days of school.
-Mass will be celebrated during the school day.
-Parents are welcome to attend Mass with their children.
+Holy Days are full days of school and mass is celebrated during the school day.
+Parents are always welcome to attend Mass with their children.

 Giving back to the community and to society is intrinsic to our mission and our faith.
 Service is ingrained in the foundation of our educational curriculum.
 Our students actively participate in various initiatives to help the community locally and afar.

 We work each day to provide our students an opportunity to know our loving God as well as become Christian leaders for the world.

 The Academy is a legacy school of St. Angela, St. Ann, St. Gregory, St. Mark, St. Kevin, St. Margaret, Blessed Mother Teresa, St. Peter, and St. William parishes in Dorchester, MA.